Strawberry Scones

 Strawberry Scones being formed on a baking sheet

-In a large mixing bowl combine all-purpose flour, granulated sugar, salt, baking powder and then mix well to combine.
+In a large bowl whisk all-purpose flour, granulated sugar, salt and baking powder.

-Cut the butter into small cubes then work it into the dry ingredients (using your fingers or a pastry cutter) until it resembles a coarse meal.
+Cut the butter into small cubes then work it into the mixture using your fingers or a pastry cutter until it resembles a coarse meal.

-In a small bowl whisk heavy cream and egg.
-Add to the flour/butter mixture and use a fork to stir everything together until just moistened.
+In a small bowl whisk heavy cream and egg, then pour it into the flour/butter mixture.
+Using a fork to stir everything together until just moistened.

-Add strawberries and using a rubber spatula gently fold them into the dough.
-Don’t worry if some of the berries break up a bit.
+Gently fold strawberries into the dough, some of the berries may break up a bit.

-On a clean, lightly floured surface, transfer the scone dough and knead for a minute until the dough is workable.
-Then shape the dough into a circle that is about 1 inch thick.
+On a floured surface, transfer loose dough and knead for a minute until the dough is workable.
+Shape into a circle that is about 1 inch thick.

 Chill in the fridge for at least 2 hours.

-In a small bowl mix heavy cream and egg for egg wash and lightly brush each scone.
+Make your egg wash in a small bowl and lightly brush each scone.

 Strawberry Scones Icing Being Made in a Bowl